DiogoFerrari/populism-and-partisanship/README.md

-│   └── final                        <- folder with data used in the analysis ├── man                              <- folder with the manuscript (limited if copyright applies) │   ├── figures-and-tables           <- tables and figures (in .pdf, .png. etc) used in the manuscript │   └── supplementary-material       <- supplementatry material (SM) │       └── figures-and-tables       <- tables and figures (in .pdf, .png. etc) used in the SM ├── src                              <- scripts for replication │   └── model                        <- folder with the scripts that contain the analyses
+│   └── final                        <- folder with data used in the analysis ├── man                              <- folder with the manuscript (limited if copyright applies) │   ├── figures-and-tables           <- tables and figures (in .pdf, .png. etc) used in the manuscript │   └── supp-material                <- supplementatry material (SM) │       └── figures-and-tables       <- tables and figures (in .pdf, .png. etc) used in the SM ├── src                              <- scripts for replication │   └── model                        <- folder with the scripts that contain the analyses